csoftdev88/angular-scss/README.md

 - `layout` - layout related settings, page content, order of the components.
 Application supports dynamic positioning of the widgets on the page which allows to change the layout without making direct changes to the application templates(.html files).
 Each page is presented by using corresponding state name like `index.home`  [Read more](https://github.com/angular-ui/ui-router) and a list of nested components.
 Children will be appended in the same order as they are specifyed in the config.
 Each component has a corresponding template.
 List of all supported widgets and their HTML templates is specified under `templates` section.

 #### Styles
+All styles are located in `src/styles` folder in [less](http://lesscss.org/) or `css` format.
+Each component has a corresponding `less` file which is located in`styles/partials` forlder.
+During the build everything is imported into a single CSS file as long as sources are imported via `main.less` file using `@import` statement.
+Colors, dimensions, transitions, typography settings are located in `styles/config.less`.
+Platform related media queries are specifyed at the bottom of each `less` files but in some complex cases can be found elsewhere within the file by using this tag `@media`.

+### Server
+`config/environments`
+`routes/index.js`

 ### Build process
 All build related settings are located in the following files: